 In those days, anyone who tried to talk to me before my first morning coffee would face a snarling, frothing-at-the-mouth, angry beast.
 (This poor person was usually my flatmate at the time).
 I had a high-stress, low-health, super social, big city lifestyle.
 I was always tense, usually woke up with my jaw locked, teeth clamped, back clenched, and sometimes screamed in my sleep, which would freak out the person sleeping next to me.

 Along the way, while working as a travel editor I started writing about new spas and discovered that spa treatments had surprising effects.
 After my first 3- hour aroma oil massage plus heated body wrap package, I emerged feeling completely refreshed, and amazingly light in body and mind.
 I was amazed at how relaxed and uplifted I felt!

 Around the same time, I discovered yoga while on a trip to Rishikesh, India, with a friend.
 Until then, I didn’t know a thing about yoga but I found that it helped relax my tense body and calm my overworked mind.
 I loved it!
 I bought yoga books in India and started practicing yoga every day on my bedroom floor on my own, because that was the time before yoga became trendy, and nobody was teaching it in Bangkok.
 (These days when people ask where I do yoga they look surprised when I say “at home alone, on my bedroom floor”, because they expect to hear some trendy studio).

 In pursuit of this wonderful light feeling, I kept exploring more spas, yoga, reiki, alternative therapies, and holistic health retreats.

-I studied crystal healing and got trained in Reiki.
+I got trained in Reiki and studied crystal healing.
 I wrote spa books and wellness travel guides, which changed my health and shaped the path of my writing career.